SandyRodger/LS202_html_and_css/shay_howe_tutorial.md

 - It's more work, but great styling.
 - But they must be kept organized.
 - Group and indent vendor prefixes so that the property names stack vertically with their values.
-- In the following 'good code' example keeps the `backgroun` property aligned left and the `linear-gradient()` functions indented to keep their values vertically stacked.
+- In the following 'good code' example keeps the `background` property aligned left and the `linear-gradient()` functions indented to keep their values vertically stacked.
 The `box-sizing` property is indented as necessary to keep the zbox-sizingz properties and values vertically stacked.
 - Bad code:
 ```css
 div {